CivicTechWR/CTWR-Organization-Documentation/README.md

 # CivicTechWR Organization and Documentation

 Welcome to the CivicTechWR organization and documentation repository.
-Here you'll find all the policies, guidelines, and templates needed for smooth operation and project management.
+Here, you’ll find all the policies, guidelines, and templates you need for smooth operations and effective project management.

-Do you want to contribute?
-Take a look at our [Currently Happening in CTWR?](https://github.com/orgs/CivicTechWR/projects/10/views/3) to see where you can make a difference!
+Interested in contributing?
+Check out our [Currently Happening in CTWR](https://github.com/orgs/CivicTechWR/projects/10/views/3) project board to see where you can make a difference!

 ## Links
 - Repositories for CTWR Initiatives